-The horseshoe crab enhancement project at the New Jersey Aquaculture Innovation Center focuses on increasing survival of the crab's early life history stages.
-Aquaculture provides a means to give the young crabs a jump start on life.
+The horseshoe crab enhancement project at the Aquaculture Innovation Center (AIC) focuses on increasing survival of the horseshoe crab's early life history stages.
+Aquaculture provides a means to give the young horseshoe crabs a jump-start on life.

 The Delaware Bay is one of the largest horseshoe crab (Limulus polyphemus) spawning areas in the world.
 Limulus is a key species in the estuary's ecosystem because of its importance as food for migrating shore birds, in medical research and as bait for commercial fisheries.

 The abundance of horseshoe crabs in the Bay declined considerably in the later half of the 20th century, largely due to overharvesting.
 New Jersey has imposed a moratorium on their harvest since 2008 and the Atlantic States Marine Fisheries Commission has curtailed harvest along the Mid-Atlantic.
-There is strong interest to conserve and revitalize populations of this globally significant species.
+As such, there is strong interest to conserve and revitalize populations of this globally significant species.

-The New Jersey Aquaculture Innovation Center (NJAIC) is piloting research to evaluate the feasibility for large-scale aquaculture of horseshoe crab eggs harvested from suboptimal Delaware Bay beaches.
-The NJAIC is ideally suited for this effort having both seawater pumping capacity and base infrastructure to support a culture system using the same Delaware Bay water that hosts the natural population.
+The AIC is piloting research to evaluate the feasibility of large-scale aquaculture of horseshoe crab eggs harvested from suboptimal Delaware Bay beaches.
+The AIC is ideally suited for this effort having both seawater pumping capacity and base infrastructure to support a culture system using the same Delaware Bay water that hosts the natural population.

-An aquaculture setting will provide early life stage crabs protection from predation and enhance survivorship.
-Young crabs will be released in the wild at 4-12 months of age.
+An aquaculture setting will provide early life stage horseshoe crabs protection from predation and enhance survivorship.
+Young horseshoe crabs will be released in the wild at 4-12 months of age.